phinixplus/docs/source/cpu/preface.typ

 typesetting program.
 If the source code of the used template is not available or the reader is not aware of Typst's syntax, the decisions made regarding styling are hereby given:
- - Pages are A4 sized with 25mm of vertical and 20mm of horizontal margins.
+-	Pages are A4 sized with 25mm of vertical
+	and 20mm of horizontal margins.
 -	For the bulk of the text the serif font "#link(serif)[IBM Plex Serif]" was used.
 -	For the headings and for the title the sans serif font "#link(sans)[IBM Plex Sans]" was used.
- - For the code blocks the #link(nerd)[Nerd Fonts] variant of the monospace font "#link(mono)[Inconsolata]" was used.
+-	For the code blocks the #link(nerd)[Nerd Fonts] variant of the monospace font"#link(mono)[Inconsolata]" was used.
 -	Internal links (references) are in blue color with the exception of the contents page and footnotes.
 -	External links (hyperlinks) are underlined and in blue color (as shown above).

 === Licensing Decisions
 This document is licensed under the Creative Commons